CybersecurityForDemocracy/tiktok-library/README.md

 - `--exclude-any-keywords`
 - `--exclude-all-keywords`

-These flags take a comma separated list of values (eg `--inlude-all-hashtags butter,cheese`)
+These flags take a comma separated list of values (eg `--include-all-hashtags butter,cheese`)

-flags with `any` in the name will query the API for videos that have one or more of the provided values. for example `--inlude-any-hashtags butter,cheese` would match videos with hashtags `#butter`, `#cheese`, and/or `#butter #cheese`.
+flags with `any` in the name will query the API for videos that have one or more of the provided values. for example `--include-any-hashtags butter,cheese` would match videos with hashtags `#butter`, `#cheese`, and/or `#butter #cheese` (ie both).
 The same applies for keyword variants of these flags

-flags with `all` in the name will query the API for videos that have all the provided values, and would not match videos which only a subset of the provided values.  for example `--inlude-all-hashtags butter,cheese` would match videos with hashtags `#butter #cheese`, but would not match videos with only `#butter` but not `#cheese` and vice versa.
+flags with `all` in the name will query the API for videos that have all the provided values, and would not match videos which only a subset of the provided values.  for example `--include-all-hashtags butter,cheese` would match videos with hashtags `#butter #cheese`, but would not match videos with only `#butter` but not `#cheese` and vice versa.
 The same applies for keyword variants of these flags